-FBC is an integrated, regulated electric utility operating in the southern interior of British Columbia ("BC"), serving approximately 190,600 customers directly and indirectly.
-The Corporation's business includes four hydroelectric generating plants, and approximately 7,300 kilometers of transmission and distribution power lines, and a historical peak demand of 835 megawatts, which occurred during the fourth quarter of 2022.
+FBC is an integrated, regulated electric utility operating in the southern interior of British Columbia ("BC"), serving approximately 195,300 customers directly and indirectly.
+The Corporation's business includes four hydroelectric generating plants, and approximately 7,350 kilometers of transmission and distribution power lines, and a historical peak demand of 835 megawatts.